liquibase/liquibase-contribute-site/docs/extensions/guides/changelog-formats/create.md

 ### Empty Constructor

-Like all Liquibase extensions, your parser must have an empty constructor.
+Like most Liquibase extensions, yourparser must have an empty constructor.

 ### supports()